hai-vr/documentation/docs/products/toetra-rig-creator/integrations/physbone.md

 This tool is currently not available, and this documentation is currently being written.
 :::

-The tool can attach a PhysBone component of your choice to your toe bones.
+The tool can attach a PhysBone component of your choice to your toe bones in the *Avatar integration > PhysBone tab*.

 # Single root mode